 - 1. All occupants should leave by the nearest marked exit and alert others to do the same.
 Assist others in exiting the building. - 2.
 Do not use the elevator.
 Use stairways only. - 3.
 Once outside, proceed to an assembly area that is at least 3 feet away from the affected building.
 Keep street, fire lanes, hydrant areas and walkways clear for emergency vehicles and personnel.
-Know your area asembly points. - 4.
-Do not return to an evacuated building unless told to do so by Campus Security.
+Know your area assembly points. - 4.
+Do not return to an evacuated building unless told to do so by OU-Tulsa Police Department or other authorized OU-Tulsa personnel.